UPDATE: Oregon AG sues Morrow County officials, Rep. Smith for $6.9M

 Rep. Greg Smith, R-Heppner, left, and Dan Rayfield, Democratic candidate for Oregon attorney general, listen June 19, 2024, as audience members bring up their concerns in a meeting in Hermiston.
 Rayfield, Oregon attorney general, filed a civil suit against Smith and others July 15, 2025, claiming they used insider knowledge to purchase a company.
 (Tori Schuller/East Oregonian, Archive)

-SALEM — Oregon Attorney General Dan Rayfield filed a civil penalty lawsuit Tuesday, July 15, against former Morrow County elected officials and community leaders as well as state Rep. Greg Smith, R-Heppner.
+SALEM — Oregon Attorney General Dan Rayfield has filed a $6.9 million lawsuit against former Morrow County elected officials and community leaders as well as state Rep. Greg Smith, R-Heppner.

-The suit, which Rayfield filed in Morrow County Circuit Court, claims the defendants — called “insiders” in the filing — used knowledge they only had from their positions of power in the community and company to purchase a broadband subsidiary of a nonprofit for personal profit.
+Rayfield filed the suit July 15 in Morrow County Circuit Court.
+The pleading claims “insiders” used knowledge they had from their positions in the community and company to buy the broadband subsidiary of a nonprofit for personal profit.

 The group purchased Windwave Technologies in May 2018.
 Today, Windwave runs approximately 1,000 miles of broadband fiber across Eastern Oregon.